Specification

 Core.Map

-- it will make it a lot easier for your users, they can just think about the spec. view.
+- It will make it a lot easier for your users, they can just think about the spec. view.

 Testing